 Application Review Process

-You are encouraged to complete your application file as early as possible and are responsible for making sure that your application reaches the admissions office by the deadline.
+We encourage you to complete your application file as early as possible.
+You are responsible for ensuring that your completed application reaches our office by the deadline.
 We do not accept late applications.

 Notification of Application Status

 We will take no action until your application is complete.
-Applications are considered complete when we have received and processed the following: Your application, the application fee (or fee waiver), a transcript analysis from LSAC (as part of your CAS report), an LSAT score (the most recent one reported on your application), and a personal statement.
+Applications are considered complete when the following items are received and processed: An application form, an application fee (or fee waiver), a CAS transcript analysis, an LSAT score (the most recent one reported on your application), a resume, and a personal statement.
 Completion of your file may require additional action on your part, such as payment to LSAC for sending CAS reports.
-Once you apply, it is your responsibility to ensure that all materials are received in a timely manner and that your application is complete.

-Once your file is complete, you will receive an email confirming that your application is under review and instructions on how to access an online status checker to monitor your application progress and status.
-The status checker also will be used to reflect your admission decision.
+Once your file is complete, you will receive an email confirming that your application is under review and instructions on how to access an online status checker to monitor your application’s progress and disposition.

 Due to the large number of applications we receive, some time may elapse between your submission of an application, receipt of notification that it is under review, and a final decision.
 Until you receive notice that your file is under review, you should assume that it is incomplete and that no action is being taken.

-If you have questions please email us at email@example.com rather than calling the office.
-Inquiries other than those prompted by a special concern only delay the processing of applications.
+If you have questions, please email us at firstname.lastname@example.org rather than calling the office.
+Inquiries other than those prompted by a special concern delay the processing of applications.

 Our concern for confidentiality precludes discussion of individual files with anyone other than the applicant.
 If you expect to be unavailable at any point during the review process, please appoint someone to act on your behalf and inform the Admissions Office via email of the appointee’s name and contact information.